 Welcome, {name}!

 In the example above, we used the *save keyword to save the user’s answer.
 If the user had typed “Ducky,” they would next see, “Welcome, Ducky!”
 To save the user’s answer, you have to type in a unique name or code for the answer you want to save.
 We wrote “name” to the right of the *save keyword and later put “name” in braces because that was the code for the answer we wanted to recall.
 You can use any kind of code for the answer you want to save, just as long as it only contains letters, numbers, and no spaces.
+Remember that the codes are case sensitive.

 You can also use the *save keyword with math equations: